EnzoViniski/cs50/week1/README.md

   cd - change directory
-  cp - make a new file with the same code, for example make a backup ls - list files or foulders for example. rm or rmdir - remove or remove directory
+  cp - make a new file with the same code, for example make a backup ls - list files or foulders for example. rm and rmdir - remove or remove directory
+}

+Typer {
+  int - integers
+  char - single word
+  float and double - real numbers bool - true or false string - more than one word long - longer integers